preludeorg/operator-support/tools/vectr/README.md

 ## Operator integration

 If you have a Professional license, you will see VECTR in the Publisher plugin.
-Enter the absolute path to a new CSV file on your computer to "publish" all attack results to a file you can later import into VECTR.
+Enter the absolute path to a new CSV file on your computer to "publish" all attack results to a file you can later import as a log into VECTR.